zoes-full-stack/portfolio/projectlist/AntiPlasti.md

 There are three parts to this system.
 - The [image recognition model](https://github.com/antiplasti/Plastic-Detection-Model){:target="_blank"}{:.heading.flip-title} was built to  detect plastics, glass, paper, rubbish, metal and cardboard in the ocean.
 - [Digital Ocean](https://github.com/antiplasti/Anti-Plasti-System){:target="_blank"}{:.heading.flip-title} is used as a server to install the necessary requirements, and train the image recognition model.
-- A [raspberry pi](), mounted with a camera, wrapped in a buoy, uses the server to send images and calls on the image recognition model to detect oceanic pollution.
+- A **raspberry pi**, mounted with a camera, wrapped in a buoy, uses the server to send images and calls on the image recognition model to detect oceanic pollution.

 The image and location of that pollution is sent to the **AntiPlasti** web app via the **Firebase Database**.